 Tier 5 charity workers infographics - Immigration lawyers in london - Picture presentations of the Tier 5 charity worker visa.
 Contact our lawyers today for a free assessment.

 The Tier 5 Charity Workers is designed for persons who are looking to come into the country in order to take up voluntary work in the UK.
 Like every other immigration route, if you are looking to come on a Tier 5 Charity worker visa, you will need to have a sponsor.
-In most cases this sponsor would be charity organisation.
-The Tier 5 migrant must also only work for the organisation in which s/he was sponsored.
+In most cases, this sponsor would be a charity organization.
+The Tier 5 migrant must also only work for the organization in which s/he was sponsored.

 Asides the Home Office fees (please confirm the current visa fees as at the time of your application), you will need to show that you have a minimum of £945 in your account for at least 28 days prior to the date of application.
 Note that this may not be necessary if the employer certifies your maintenance.
 It is important to note also that only 'A' rated sponsors have this option.